RicardoHigino/e2e-node-suite/README.md

 # E2E-NODE-SUITE

+## Description
-## This repository contains the source code for a simple Node.js API for car rental management created for the purpose of end-to-end (E2E) testing studies.
+This repository contains the source code for a simple Node.js API for car rental management created for the purpose of end-to-end (E2E) testing studies.

 ## Installation
 1. Clone the repository to your local machine using git clone.